cosmic-api/cosmic.py/docs/source/guide.rst

     :class:`~cosmic.http.UpdateEndpoint` for HTTP spec.

-The update method takes an id and patch and either applies the patch, returning the new representation, or raises :exc:`~cosmic.exceptions.NotFound`.
+The :meth:`~cosmic.models.BaseModel.update` method takes an id and patch and either applies the patch, returning the new representation, or raises :exc:`~cosmic.exceptions.NotFound`.

 .. code::